Michelle Malkin

 ABC has the duty to fully correct all errors or pull the drama entirely.”
 In

-, former secretary of state Madeleine Albright described
+the Washington Post, former secretary of state Madeleine Albright described

 one scene as “false and defamatory” and former national-security adviser Sandy